 Come to experience everything the Estes Park Winter Festival has to offer.
 While you are here, come to stay in our Estes Park vacation rentals and enjoy some Solitude after each day’s events.

 There’s more than one way to experience outdoor winter fun.
 Many find the thrill and adventure of walking in the snow in pristine areas far outweigh the experience of paying to schuss down an icy slope.
 For those interested in learning how to experience nature while enjoying the winter landscape, the Winter Trails organization and Estes Park’s Winter Festival organizers have just the answer: Winter Trail Days.

-Learn how to snowshoe, try complimentary snowshoes from you choice of manufacturers (Tubbs, Atlas, MSR, Crescent Moon and more).
+Learn how to snowshoe, try complimentary snowshoes from your choice of manufacturers (Tubbs, Atlas, MSR, Crescent Moon and more).
 Receive expert advice on selecting and fitting snowshoes, along with other fun ideas about how to enjoy winter in the mountains.
-Don't miss the igloo - a crowd favorite!
+Don’t miss the igloo – a crowd favorite!
 Participants can attend free informational clinics which include educational stations on winter activity basics, safety techniques, nutrition and hydration tips, essential conditioning exercises and how to dress for winter hiking and camping.
 The national Winter Trails organization and REI sponsor the free event.